bitwarden/help/_articles/faqs/sso-faqs.md

 **A:** Bitwarden Login with SSO only performs user authentication and does not decrypt user data.
 Adding SSO functionality does not introduce any further individually identifiable information into the Bitwarden database.

 ### Q: Do I still need to use Bitwarden Directory Connector?

-**A:** If you \ manage your Bitwarden Group and Collection assignments directly within Bitwarden, there is no need to leverage the Directory Connector.
-However, if you would like to have Groups and users automatically synchronized with your organizations directory, we recommended using Login with SSO in conjunction with Directory Connector for the most complete solution.
+**A:** If you manage your Bitwarden Group and Collection assignments directly within Bitwarden, there is no need to leverage the Directory Connector.
+However, if you would like to have Groups and users automatically synchronized with your organizations directory, we recommend using Login with SSO in conjunction with Directory Connector for the most complete solution.

 ### Q: Will changing my SSO password affect my Master Password?